 [R] This seminar prepares students to conduct independent research.
 Although it concentrates on the field of Black Studies, it serves as a good introductory research course for all students in the humanities and social sciences regardless of major.
 The first part of the course will intensively introduce students to the library through a series of readings, exercises, and discussions aimed at sharpening the ability to locate information precisely and efficiently.
 The second part of the course will introduce research methods in three important areas of Black Studies: the arts, history, and the social sciences.
 Faculty members of the Black Studies Department, departmental affiliates, and visitors will join the class to present their own ongoing research, placing particular emphasis on the disciplinary methods and traditions of inquiry that guide their efforts.
 Also in the second part, through individual meetings with professors, students will begin developing their own research projects.
 The third part of the course will concentrate more fully on development of these projects through a classroom workshop.
 Here students will learn how to shape a topic into a research question, build a bibliography, annotate a bibliography, shape a thesis, develop an outline, and write a research proposal, or prospectus.

 This class is required of Black Studies majors.
 It is open to non-majors with the consent of the instructor.
 Although BLST 111 and 200 are not required for admission, preference will go to those who have taken one or both of these courses.
 Spring semester.
-Professors Castro Alves and Ferguson.2016-17: Not offered
+Professors Castro Alves and Ferguson.2016-17: Offered in Spring 2017

 (Offered as BLST 313 [A] and ARHA 138.)
 In the traditionally non-literate societies of Africa, verbal and visual arts constitute two systems of communication.
 The performance of verbal art and the display of visual art are governed by social and cultural rules.
 We will examine the epistemological process of understanding cultural symbols, of visualizing narratives, or proverbs, and of verbalizing sculptures or designs.
 Focusing on the Yoruba people of West Africa, the course will attempt to interpret the language of their verbal and visual arts and their interrelations in terms of cultural cosmologies, artistic performances, and historical changes in perception and meaning.
 We will explore new perspectives in the critical analysis of African verbal and visual arts, and their interdependence as they support each other through mutual references and allusions.